haskellfoundation/tech-proposals/proposals/ghc-api-definition-process.md

 No guarantees of backward compatibility are required, but guidance needs to be provided to clients of the API to accommodate for changes to it.

-In principle, there are no constraints on which a client of the `ghc` library should be chosen first, but the community already shows agreement on [splitting a parser library] that could benefit from the template structure, and there are perhaps smaller projects like [print-api] on which to test the template,
+In principle, there are no constraints on which client of the `ghc` library should be chosen first, but the community already shows agreement on [splitting a parser library] that could benefit from the template structure, and there are perhaps smaller projects like [print-api] on which to test the template,